bbbbart/Lid-Driven-Cavity/README.md

 ### Boundary Conditions

 To maintain boundary conditions and for use in calculations, the simulation uses a ghost grid which is larger than the simulation grid.
-On a top moving wall, a Dirichlet (no-slip) condition sets the cells on the border equal to the wall velocity.
-For stationary walls, another no-slip condition sets the velocity on the wall to zero.
+Each side uses a Dirichlet condition, with sets the wall velocity to a constant value.
+On the top moving wall, the condition sets the border cells equal to the wall velocity.
+For stationary walls, another condition sets the velocity on the wall to zero.

 ### Grids